The Brutal Truth About the Human Mind—And the Hidden Power Within

 What Has Been Hidden From the Masses

 If these truths are so obvious—why are they not lived?
 Why do most people stay asleep?
-The answer is as old as civilization: knowledge of the mind’s true power has been hidden, distorted, or dismissed.
+The answer is as old as civilization: knowledge of the mind’s true power has been hidden, distorted, or dismissed by modern society.

-Every wisdom tradition teaches the same dangerous idea: consciousness is the cause, not the effect.
-The Vedas called it Atman, the spark of creation within.
+Every wisdom tradition teaches the same dangerous idea: consciousness is the cause, not the effect; frequency (state of mind) before form.
+The Vedas called it Atman, the spark of creation within the canvass of Brahma - the cosmic intelligence through which the universe is brought into being.
 Hermeticism declared: “As within, so without.”
 Christ said: “The kingdom is within you.”

 But institutions—religious, political, economic—have always externalized power.
 They teach you that salvation, healing, security, and meaning exist outside yourself, mediated through them.
 If you realized that your inner state generates your outer experience, every system of external control would crumble.